IglooVision/ofxProjectorControl/README.md

 It uses RS232 command control for LAN/RJ45 interface.

-There is a basic implementation for communication using the PJlink protocol (this part of the code uses the relevant code from https://github.com/nullboundary/ofxPJControl ) and a basic test implementation for the control of a Kramer Matrix
+There is a basic implementation for communication using the PJlink protocol (this part of the code uses the relevant code from https://github.com/nullboundary/ofxPJControl )

 #XML Tags

 <Settings> The root element

-<communicationMode> - Pick the type of connection RC232OverEthernet, PJLink, KramerSwitch
+<communicationMode> - Pick the type of connection RC232OverEthernet, PJLink

 <projectorBrand> - Pick the brand Optoma and Vivitek at the moment